parrt/msds501/projects/images.md

 <img src="figures/pcb.png" width="200"> <img src="figures/pcb-blur.png" width="200">

-To implement this, start with the boilerplate from the previous section, which you should put into script `blur.py`.
+To implement this, fill in the **Blur** section of the starterkit.
 The only difference is that you must call soon-to-be-created function `blur` not `flip` as you had before.
 Now, let's start at the coarsest-level of functionality and realize that we have to walk over every pixel in the image.
 (This is called *top-down design*.)

 ### Blurring function